Japan faces twin threats of power shortage, drought amid heatwave

-TOKYO - A smothering heatwave now blanketing Japan is not only causing a power crunch in the country but is also raising fears of a drought.
+A smothering heatwave now blanketing Japan is not only causing a power crunch in the country but also raising fears of a drought.

 Wide areas in western Japan are now facing a crippling water shortage following the shortest rainy season on record, with water levels in dams less than half of what they would be in an average year.

-Municipalities like the cities of Matsuyama and Shikokuchuo in Ehime prefecture have begun to call on residents to ration water.
+Municipalities such as the cities of Matsuyama and Shikokuchuo in Ehime prefecture have begun to call on residents to ration water.

 Top government spokesman Hirokazu Matsuno told a regular news briefing on Tuesday that the government has a "strong sense of crisis" over the impact on water supply if the current heatwave were to continue.